Tibor Reich: Shakespeare

 Reich and Shakespeare crossed paths many times.
 After moving to Stratford upon Avon and Clifford Mill in 1952, Reich was chosen as part of Stratford's contribution to the Festival of Britain, to drape and upholster the new Shakespeare Memorial Theatre (RSC).
 He named the fabrics after Shakespearean characters: Cymbeline, Oberon, Macbeth, Prospero.

 In 1964, in celebration of Shakespeare's 400th Anniversary, Reich was commissioned by the Shakespeare Council to design and print a commemorative tapestry.
 He was also responsible for designing and weaving the fabrics and tapestries for the new Shakespeare Centre, which was opened by the Duke of Edinburgh.
-His most famous tapestry was ‘Age of Kings’ which is now featured in the V&A collection.
+His most famous tapestry was 'Age of Kings' which is now featured in the V&A collection.

-Model Car Museum
+Tiatsa Model Car Museum

 Set up for his two sons, the museum was opened by Lord Montagu of Beaulieu in 1963.
 By the mid-1970s, Tiatsa was the largest model car collection in Europe.
 It is now on display at Coventry Transport Museum and totals over 30,000 models.
 In 1984, the entire collection was showcased on BBC's Blue Peter programme.

-Later life
+Death

-Tibor Reich died in 1996 aged 79 in Stratford Upon Avon.
+Tibor Reich died in 1996 aged 79 in Stratford-upon-Avon.
 He was survived by his wife Freda Caplan, a concert pianist who was a pupil of Frederic Lamond and his four children.

+In August 2024, Reich's daughter appeared on BBC's Antiques Roadshow with two pieces of his ceramic work, one created in his original studio in Stratford and one produced by the Denby Pottery Company.